cassaram09/technical-coach-training/06_escalation/02_submitting_a_jira_ticket.md

 - Browse or search [the technical coaches resources repo]() and the [help center](http://help.learn.co/) using keywords or error messages to see if you can find a solution
 - If the student is having an issue in the Learn IDE, you should be able to re-create this same issue **in your own Learn IDE**.
 - Search the `#tc_support` channel for any possible solutions
-- Do an `@here` in the `#technical-coaches` channel to see if any of the other technical coaches can help
+- Do an `@here` in the `#technical-coaches` channel to see if any of the other Technical Coaches can help
 - Do a quick Google / StackOverflow search for any possible solutions

 If you are unable to resolve the issue using the above methods, proceed to report the issue through Jira.